Explore the history

 Despite wanting to keep the decor classic and the original features of the house.
 We also wanted to include unique, modern elements too.
 This includes intuitive lighting and heating, feature lighting and statement furniture.
 The combination of both modern and original felt like the perfect balance in order to create a luxurious, memorable and stand out wedding venue.

-You’ll be able to enjoy seven en-suite double bedrooms, a secret walled garden dining room, a bar room, a drawing room, a private dining room, guest facilities and an intimate vaulted cellar - all to be decorated and transformed!
-We want each room to have its own look, feel and personality.
-So we’ve selected beautiful, bold colour palettes, unique patterned wallpapers and beautiful fabrics from some luxurious brands such as Mulberry, Zoffany and GP & J Baker - to give the design that five-star premium look and feel in every room!
+Enjoy seven en-suite double bedrooms, a secret walled garden dining room, a bar room, a drawing room, a private dining room, guest facilities and an intimate vaulted cellar - all beautifully decorated!
+Each room has its own look, feel and personality.
+So we’ve selected stunning, bold colour palettes, unique patterned wallpapers and beautiful fabrics from some luxurious brands such as Mulberry, Zoffany and GP & J Baker - to give the design that five-star premium look and feel in every room!

 About the grounds